 It is important to make one-on-one time with both dogs individually.
 Separate play sessions and walks can help your dog feel special and loved.

-Since our new puppy, Eko arrived, I know that it is important to take walks alone with just Bastian.
-When I let Bastian outside, I make sure to give him big hugs and kisses.
+Since the new puppy arrived, I make sure to take individual walks with just Bastian.
+When I let Bastian outside to go potty, I make sure to give him big hugs and kisses.
 I know he appreciates it because he reacts with a big tail wag.

-I need to always let him know that he is still my dog and I love him the same, even with a new pup in the house.
+I need to always let him know that he is still my dog and I love him the same, even with a new puppy in the house.

-- Positive Interactions: Playtime needs to be positive!
+Positive Interactions: Playtime needs to stay positive.
 Use new fun toys and yummy treats to keep them happy and occupied.

 Growling will happen.
 Dogs use this form of communication to let the other dog know their boundaries and comfort level.
 Of course, your older dog doesn’t want a crazy puppy biting and jumping in their face.

-Your older dog may growl to let the puppy know he needs him to back off or settle down.
+Your older dog may growl to let the puppy know he needs them to back off.

-Usually, after about three to four weeks, some gentle playtime between the older dog and the puppy will begin.
-Be patient, it will take time.
-It may take a little longer for your older dog to adjust and be ok with the new pup.
+Some gentle playtime between your older dog and the puppy will naturally begin anywhere between 4-8 weeks.
+Every dog is different, it may take a little longer for your older dog to adjust to the new pup.

 Continue supervising brief play times when your dogs are together.
 They will begin to understand each other’s ways and eventually become happy housemates.

-Dogs will adapt over time.
-If you continue to have trouble with your older dog and the new pup, consult your vet or consider trying some professional doggie training to help them adjust.
+Continue to keep things positive and be patient, dogs will adapt over time.
+If you continue to have trouble with your older dog and the new pup, consult your vet or consider trying some professional dog training to help them adjust.